jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 There may be many concrete classes in a CoR design, but they tend to be independent.
 They don’t depend upon or know about each other.
 Therefore, new concrete classes can be added with fear of breaking existing classes.
 It’s also easier to identify and remove deprecated classes when they are no longer needed.

 # Summary
 Chain of Responsibility provides flexibility within a design.
-While I haven't mentioned it before, CoR is an extension of the [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) design pattern.
+CoR is an extension of the [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) design pattern.
 Each concrete handler is a strategy option, but within the context of CoR, the design is not limited to one strategy at a time.
 Strategies, as handlers, can be chained together dynamically so that if one strategy is not applicable, then there may be another one down the chain that will be.

 # References
 There are many online resources with diagrams and implementations in different programming languages.
 Here are some free resources: